Hinduism and Jainism: Jain deities and Hindu texts

 In the Skanda Purana (chapter 37) it is stated that "Rishabha was the son of Nabhiraja, and Rishabha had a son named Bharata, and after the name of this Bharata, this country is known as Bharata-varsha."

-In the "Brahmottara-candam" section of the Brahma Purana, the narrator Suta describes many matters relating to Shaivism and in the 16th portion, there is a story about Bhadrabahu receiving instructions in a mantra from Rishabha yogi.
+In the Brahmottara-candam section of the Brahma Purana, the narrator Suta describes many matters relating to Shaivism and in the 16th portion, there is a story about Bhadrabahu receiving instructions in a mantra from a yogi named Rishabha.

-The Linga Purana mentions that in every kali yuga, Lord Shiva has incarnated, and that in one kali yuga he was a Yogeshwara (one of His 28 incarnations) named Rishabha.
+The Linga Purana states that in every Kali Yuga, Shiva incarnates on earth, and that in one Kali Yuga he was a Yogeshvara (one of his 28 incarnations) named Rishabha.

+In the Shiva Purana, in order to assist the devas against the tyranny of the Tripurasura brothers, Vishnu sought to convert the asuras from their devotion to Shiva and Vedic practices to beliefs that are implied to be Jainism.
+He created a man called Arihat, instructing him to use his maya (illusory power) to create a deceptive sacred scripture that opposes the shruti and smriti texts, as well as the varna and the ashrama systems.
+The man and his followers initiated the Tripurasura brothers into their religion, abandoning the worship of the Hindu gods and traditional rites.
+This offers Shiva the pretext of destroying the three cities of the asuras, who had previously worshipped him, and restore order.

 History

-Jainism is considered to be distinct and separate from Vedic religion and originated from' 'Sramana or Arahata tradition.
+Jainism is considered to be distinct and separate from Vedic religion and originated from Sramana or Arahata tradition.

 Ancient

-Jains and Hindus have coexisted in Tamil country since at least the second century BCE.
+Jains and Hindus have coexisted in the Indian subcontinent since at least the second century BCE.

 Medieval

-Competition between Jains and Vedic Brahmans, between Jains and Hindu Shaivas, is a frequent motif of all medieval western Indian narratives, but the two communities for the most part coexisted and coprospered.
+Competition between Jains and Vedic Brahmins, between Jains and Hindu Shaivas, is a frequent motif of all medieval western Indian narratives, but the two communities for the most part coexisted and coprospered.
 Shaiva kings patronised Jain mendicants, and Jain officials patronised Brahmana poets.